Visited: November 2013

 Two traditions of Tamberma people called my attention:

 - A young man, ready to marry, shoots an arrow to determine the place where he is going to build his home.
-Where the arrow lands, he will build his own house (tata).
+He will build his own house (tata), where the arrow lands.

-- Women hats are covered with antelope’s horns that are actually quite uncomfortable to wear on the heads.
+- Women cover their hats with antelope horns, which are quite uncomfortable to wear.
 Horns are also present as decoration in the houses above the front door.

-Remarkable cultural heritage, diverse landscapes and wonderful wildlife, UNESCO World Heritage site in Koutammakou, the Land of the Batammariba, practice of voodoism and beautiful setting on sandy beaches of Gulf of Guinea could attract thousands of tourists to this small West African country.
+Togo has rich culture, diverse landscapes, and amazing wildlife.
+Its UNESCO site in Koutammakou, voodoo traditions, and sandy beaches along the Gulf of Guinea could easily attract many tourists.
 But the potential is hidden and will keep waiting for many years to be explored.